-Current economic trends from 13 to 20 July 2020: electricity consumption, traffic of electronically tolled vehicles, labour market, wages and other charts
+Current account from 14 June to 18 June: traffic of electronically tolled vehicles, electricity consumption, wages, labour market and other charts

 The Institute of Macroeconomic Analysis and Development of the Republic of Slovenia is an independent government office.